wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;I was born, I shall die.

 **M:**&ensp;Can you truly say you were not before you were born and can you possibly say when dead, “Now I am no more”?
 You cannot say from your own experience that you are not.
 You can only say, “I am”.
-Others too cannot tell you, “you are not”.
+Others, too, cannot tell you, “you are not”.

 **Q:**&ensp;There is no ‘I am’ in sleep.

 **M:**&ensp;Before you make such sweeping statements, examine carefully your waking state.
-You will soon discover that it is full of gaps, when the mind blanks out.
+You will soon discover that it is full of gaps when the mind goes blank.
 Notice how little you remember even when fully awake.
+You cannot say that you were not conscious during sleep.
 You just don’t remember.
 A gap in memory is not necessarily a gap in consciousness.

 **Q:**&ensp;Can I make myself remember my state of deep sleep?

 **M:**&ensp;Of course!
-By eliminating the intervals of inadvertence during your waking hours you will gradually eliminate the long interval of absent-mindedness, which you call sleep.
+By eliminating the intervals of inadvertence during your waking hours you will gradually eliminate the long interval of absent-mindedness which you call sleep.
 You will be aware that you are asleep.

-**Q:**&ensp;Yet, the problem of permanency, of continuity of beïng, is not solved.
+**Q:**&ensp;Yet the problem of permanency, of continuity of beïng, is not solved.

 **M:**&ensp;Permanency is a mere idea, born of the action of time.
 Time again depends of memory.
 By permanency you mean unfailing memory through endless time.
 You want to eternalise the mind, which is not possible.